-Borrowings and Other Funding
+Borrowings and other funding

 In situations of liquidity shortages, credit unions may need to borrow funds to meet liquidity needs.
 When doing so, the credit union needs to be aware of regulatory limits on borrowings and on the creation of security interests.
-Under section 183 of the Act, a credit union may not borrow more than 50 per cent of the credit union's regulatory capital and deposits.

-Under subsection 48 (3) of the Regulation, a credit union may only grant a General Security Agreement (GSA) where the debt is owed to a league, Central 1 Credit Union, La Fédération des caisses Desjardins du Québec or La Caisse centrale Desjardins du Québec, or Credit Union Central of Canada.
-The GSA must include a provision permitting its assignment to the DICO under the circumstances set out in s.48 (4) of the Regulation.
+Under section 183 of the Act, a credit union may not borrow more than 50% of the credit union's regulatory capital and deposits.
+Under subsection 48 (3) of the Regulation, a credit union may only grant a General Security Agreement (GSA) where the debt is owed to a league, Central 1 Credit Union or La Fédération des caisses Desjardins du Québec.
+The GSA must include a provision permitting its assignment to the FSRA under the circumstances set out in s.48 (4) of the Regulation.

-Under no circumstances may security be granted over assets identified as Assets Held for Liquidity.
+Under no circumstances may security be granted over assets identified as assets held for liquidity.

-Collateralized Borrowing
+Collateralized borrowing

-Under subsection 48(3) of the Regulations, a credit union may, under certain conditions, borrow an aggregate amount up to 15 per cent of its total assets secured by a fixed charge against identified assets.
+Under subsection 48(3) of the Regulations, a credit union may, under certain conditions, borrow an aggregate amount up to 15% of its total assets secured by a fixed charge against identified assets.